DESIGNING A SPOON

-QUICK START TO CARVING
+QUICK START CARVING

 Download one of our three basic spoon templates.
-Cut out the top and side profile and follow our STEP-BY-STEP SPOON CARVING TUTORIAL.
+Cut out the top and side profile then follow our STEP-BY-STEP SPOON CARVING TUTORIAL.
 You can also use these templates as a starting point for creating your own unique spoon design.

 DESIGNING YOUR OWN SPOON